6 min read · Cost

 Quick Answers

-Many do — Chapter 7A applies in designated FHSZ parcels; we check the State Fire Marshal map during scoping.
+Many do.
+Chapter 7A applies on designated Fire Hazard Severity Zone parcels, and we check the State Fire Marshal map for your specific address during scoping.

-Yes — protected off-season work is possible but with cost and timeline tradeoffs we'll be honest about up front.
+It can.
+Protected off-season work is sometimes possible, but with cost and timeline tradeoffs we will be honest about before you commit.

 Sources